April 2020: Parliamentary debate on 2 legislative proposals quasi totally banning abortion and sexuality education

 May 2020: amendments to the draft bill deleting referral obligation

-On 27 May 2020 on the session of the Parliamentary Commission on Health the amendment introducing the referral obligation to the government draft bill on the doctors’ and dentists’ professions has been deleted.
+On 27 May 2020 on the session of the Parliamentary Committee on Health the amendment introducing the referral obligation to the government draft bill on the doctors’ and dentists’ professions has been deleted.
 The draft bill without the referral obligation passed the 3rd reading in the Polish Sejm and was sent to the Senate for adoption (or deletion of amendments).
 The Senate where the opposition holds the majority restored the referral obligation to its draft.
 The Sejm may now reject the amendment on the referral obligation introduced by Senate by the absolute majority of votes (more than 50 %).

 At stake here is a provision of Article 39 § 2 which in case of a refusal to perform abortion by a doctor who relied on the conscience clause, obliges the hospital to refer to another hospital or institution which could perform the service.
 If this provision does not become a part of this law, women will be forced to look for hospitals who would perform legal abortion on their own, without ANY institutional assistance.